-Gavin Strange, a senior designer at Aardman with over 14,000 followers, has an extremely effective bio.
+Gavin Strange (opens in new tab), director and designer at Aardman with over 17,000 followers, has an extremely effective bio.
 It tells you what his day job is, the name of his alias (JamFactory), mentions his book and other projects.

 He also piques interest and uses humour to make you want to find out more, and includes a link to his website.

 03. Treat your feed like a portfolio

 Your feed should be as visually cohesive as possible and should get across your sense of style.
-“I think followers like it when it’s a bit of a consistent feed, so that they know what to expect,” says illustrator Bodil Jane, who has almost 200,000 followers.
+“I think followers like it when it’s a bit of a consistent feed, so that they know what to expect,” says illustrator Bodil Jane (opens in new tab), who has 244,000 followers.